Vyral/brandi-adkins/_posts/2019-09-24-buyers-are-you-following-the-10-commandments.md

 tags:
   - Real Estate
   - Home Buyer Tips
-excerpt: Treat these 10 Commandments like scripture when you’re purchasing a home.
+excerpt: Treat these "10 Commandments" like scripture when you’re purchasing a home.
 enclosure:
 pullquote: There’s so much to learn when making a home purchase.
 enclosure_type: video/mp4